gbif/hp-ecuador/pages/compartir/ipt.md

 ---
 layout: page # try to remoce this line (add # in the beginning of the line to make it a comment) - then the layout will change, but the content remain the same
 title: IPT
-composition:
-  - type: heroImage
-  - type: pageMarkdown
-description: herramienta Integrada para la Publicación de Datos
+description: Herramienta Integrada para la Publicación de Datos
+hasTextShadow: true
 background: /pages/compartir/img/ipt-home.jpeg
 imageLicense:
-height: 85vh
+height: 8
-parallax: true
+parallax: false
 toc: true
 mobileToc: true
 ---